Non-threaded

 after, because, while, before, where, if, once, that, unless, whether, though

 I'll mention that it's a subordinating conjunction due to joining a dependent clause (fragment) to an independent clause.
-"As he walked" is a sentence fragment on its own.
+"While he walks forward" is a sentence fragment on its own.

 4: Coordinating Conjunctions!